 It’s a great problem to have.
-You’re heading off to sunny Borneo, abound for beaches and wildlife galore, and are now faced with the decision as to which beachside resort to spend your stay in.
-Having traversed across the world, it’s a good idea to ensure the one you choose is really right for you.
+You’re heading off to sunny Borneo, abound for beaches and wildlife galore, and are now faced with the decision as to which beachside resort to spend your stay.
+Having travelled across the world, you’ll want to ensure the one you choose is really right for you.
 Here we compare three of our favourites around Kota Kinabalu, outlining the differentiating and distinguishing features of each so that you can ensure your accommodation is the perfect fit.

 1. Bunga Raya

-Bunga Raya is beautiful and unique, combining luxury with a wild, rustic aesthetic.
+Bunga Raya is a unique property with a wild, rustic aesthetic.
 It offers the best views on the island and exceptional beaches with white sand and turquoise waters.
-Guests can partake in a variety of great soft adventure activities and are also permitted access to the fantastic marine centre at Gayana Eco resort, a sister property, which is perfect for those with kids that need to be entertained.
+Guests can partake in a variety of great soft adventure activities and are also permitted access to the fantastic marine centre at Gayana Eco Resort, a sister property, which is perfect for those with kids that need to be entertained.
 Though the resort is small, it is spread out so that you still get a sense of privacy which makes it a great option for couples and honeymooners.
 For wine lovers, it is also worth noting that the resort has an award-winning wine cellar- ideal for a sunset tipple.